Arizona Lottery

 The Arizona Lottery is a state agency of Arizona in the southwest United States.
 It is a member of the Multi-State Lottery Association (MUSL).
-Lottery draw games include Mega Millions, Powerball, The Pick, Fantasy 5, Pick 3, and Triple Twist.
+Lottery draw games include Mega Millions, Powerball, The Pick, Triple Twist Fantasy 5, and Pick 3.
 A variety of instant scratch tickets, or Scratchers, are also offered.

 The Arizona Lottery's mission statement is to support Arizona programs for the public benefit by maximizing revenue in a responsible manner.
 Arizona became the first state west of the Mississippi River to approve a lottery when the statewide public initiative (Proposition 200) narrowly passed in November 1980.
 In 2002, a vote to extend the lottery for another ten years was passed, with 73% in favor.
 In 2010, the Lottery was extended into 2035.